blauharley/Socket.IO-Chat-Default/README.md

 </blockquote>

-<p>Update DOM elements when there is an update concerning new rooms/clients or a closing room.<p>
+<p>Update DOM elements when there is an update concerning new rooms/clients or closing rooms.<p>

 <blockquote>